Jodicooli/GraphRAG/README.md

 │
 │── 📁 Customer_Support_Bot           # A bot that uses GraphRAG for answering support queries
 │
+│── 📁 Customer_Support_LocalBot      # A Localbot that uses GraphRAG
+│
 │── 📁 Employees_Slack_Bot            # Internal Slack bot powered by GraphRAG
 │
 │── 📁 GraphRAG_Library               # Simple implementation of the graphrag library